-The ability to ask well-structured open-ended questions is important.
-Open-ended questions help us to draw out opinions and thoughts from individuals and groups.
-It’s a skill one can develop, especially for leaders seeking to create an open culture focusing on coaching and support.
+The ability to ask well-structured open-ended questions is important as they can help us to draw out well-thought-out and considered opinions and perspectives from individuals and groups.
+It’s certainly a skill anyone can develop, especially leaders seeking to create an open culture that focuses on both coaching and support.

-Be genuinely interested in your audience.
-A genuine curiosity will help you to create open-ended questions that are meaningful and will help you to reach your goal or get the information you need.
-When writing your questions, spend time thinking about what you would really like to know from your respondents.
+A genuine interest in the response and a legitimate curiosity will help you to create open-ended questions that are meaningful and will help you to reach your goal or get the information you need.
+When writing your questions, spend time thinking about what you would like to know from your respondents.

-Generally, questions that start with ‘what’ are good, non-biased open-ended questions.
-For example “What did you think of today’s workshop?” or “What would you like to learn more about?” give the respondent the opportunity to answer without being influenced by the person asking the question.
+Generally, questions that start with “what” are good, non-biased open-ended questions.
+For example “What did you think of today’s workshop?” or “What would you like to learn more about?” allow the respondent to answer without being influenced by the person asking the question.